bcbio/bcbio-nextgen/docs/contents/configuration.rst

   files and lots of distributed compute.
 When you have fewer large multicore machines this parameter may not help speed up processing.
 -  ``quality_format`` Quality format of fastq or BAM inputs [standard, illumina]
--  ``merge_bamprep`` Merge regional BAM prepped files into a final prepared BAM. false avoids the time consuming merge when you only want variant calls [true, false]
 -  ``strandedness`` For RNA-seq libraries, if your library is strand specific, set the appropriate flag form [unstranded, firststrand, secondstrand].
    Defaults to unstranded.
 For dUTP marked libraries, firststrand is correct; for